Paradigm4/load_tools/README.md

 ## Installing the plug in

+**NOTE**: As of SciDB version 15.7, you do not need to install load_tools separately (it is installed by default; see note [here](#use_different_versions))

+If you are using an older version of SciDB, read on:

-You'll need SciDB installed.
-The easiest way to install and load the plugin is by using https://github.com/paradigm4/dev_tools
+First, you'll need SciDB installed.

+After that, the easiest way to install **load_tools**, and load the plugin is by using https://github.com/paradigm4/dev_tools

 Otherwise, you can build manually using the SciDB development header packages.
 The names vary depending on your operating system type, but they are the package that have "-dev" in the name.
 You *don't* need the SciDB source code to compile and install this.